kramsretlow/Autologistic.jl/docs/src/Examples.md

 ### Constructing the model

-We can see that the species primarily is found at low-altidude locations.
+We can see that the species primarily is found at low-altitude locations.
 To model the effect of altitude and temperature on species presence, construct an `ALRsimple` model.

 ```@example hydro